 In 2022, Denver voters passed Initiative 307, dubbed "Denver Deserves Sidewalks", to complete sidewalk construction and repair by shifting responsibility for sidewalk maintenance from property owners to the city and imposing a new fee on property owners.

-As of 2023, the Front Range Passenger Rail is a proposal to link the cities from Pueblo in the south, north to Fort Collins and possibly to Cheyenne, Wyoming.
+As of 2023, Front Range Passenger Rail is a proposal to link the cities from Pueblo in the south, north to Fort Collins and possibly to Cheyenne, Wyoming.

-As of the city's 2023 Comprehensive Annual Financial Report, Denver's top employers are:
+As of the city's 2023 Comprehensive Annual Financial Report, Denver's top employers are:.

 In 2023, the Denver MSA had a gross metropolitan product of $311.9 billion, making it the 18th largest metro economy in the United States.
-The 12-County Denver–Aurora, CO Combined Statistical Area had a GDP of $377.7 billion in 2023, while the broader Front Range had a GDP of $474.6 billion.
+The 12-County Denver–Aurora, CO Combined Statistical Area had a GDP of $377.7 billion in 2023, and the broader Front Range had a GDP of $474.6 billion.

 In 2023, the Denver Nuggets won their first NBA championship.